GMkonan/nerd-commit/README.md

 # Nerd Commit

-Have a stupid word on your github graph, draw whatever you want by running `web/` and `server/` and going to `localhost:5173`
+Have a stupid word on your github graph

 ![graph-image-hire-me](./graph-image-2.png)